freeCodeCamp/devdocs/Scraper-Reference.md

 * `base_url` [String] **(required in `UrlScraper`)**
   The documents' location.
 Only URLs _inside_ the `base_url` will be scraped. "inside" more or less means "starting with" except that `/docs` is outside `/doc` (but `/doc/` is inside).
+   `FileScraper`'s default is `localhost`.
+(Note: any iframe, image, or skipped link pointing to localhost will be removed by the `CleanLocalUrls` filter; the value should be overridden if the documents are available online.)
   Unless `root_path` is set, the root/initial URL is equal to `base_url`.

 * `root_path` [String] **(inherited)**